broberts23/automated-deployments/blog.md

 ![Alt text](image-1.png)

 The wizard will automatically detect environment runtime.
 Fill in the port and location for the app.
-This repo contains three apps so we'll seperate them by using different workflows.

 Don't forget to select the repo created above at the bottom of the page.